nais/api/docs/practices.md

 Whenever you request a single resource, and there's a way to request multiple resources at once, use a dataloader.

-For an example, check the [internal/v1/team/dataloader.go](../internal/v1/team/dataloader.go) file.
+For an example, check the [internal/team/dataloader.go](../internal/team/dataloader.go) file.

 ## GraphQL practices

 We have defined a set of practices for the Graph-API in the [graphql_practices.md](graphql_practices.md) file.

-Whenever a `.graphqls` file is changed, run `make generate-graphql-v1` to generate the necessary code and documentation.
+Whenever a `.graphqls` file is changed, run `make generate-graphql` to generate the necessary code and documentation.

 ## Audit logging